ON STAGE · MUSIC

 Mitsuko Uchida, piano

-A great Schubert interpreter reveals the unforced lyricism, emotional depth and technical brilliance of three of his piano sonatas.
+A great Schubert interpreter reveals the composer's unforced lyricism, emotional depth and technical brilliance, playing three of his piano sonatas.

 “Only a few pianists regularly cross the threshold of mere excellence to transporting brilliance ...
 Mitsuko Uchida can be included in that exclusive handful.” —New York Times